AaronDasani/Custom-Mongoose-Fuzzy-Search/README.md

-## Mongoose Fuzzy Searching
+## Customize Mongoose Fuzzy Searching

-# A custom Version of the Mongoose Fuzzy Search.
+custom-mongoose-fuzzy-searching is simple and lightweight plugin that enables fuzzy searching in documents in MongoDB.

-### A custom fuzzy search that takes user inputs and do a global search in selected fields.
+It takes user inputs (whether it is a word OR a sentence) and do a global search.

-### Fork from mongoose-fuzzy-searching-v2, link: https://www.npmjs.com/package/mongoose-fuzzy-searching-v2
+# NOTE

-mongoose-fuzzy-searching-v2 is simple and lightweight plugin that enables fuzzy searching in documents in MongoDB.
+This package was FORK from [mongoose-fuzzy-searching-v2](https://www.npmjs.com/package/mongoose-fuzzy-searching-v2) and customized to add additional features.

 This code is based on [this article](https://medium.com/xeneta/fuzzy-search-with-mongodb-and-python-57103928ee5d).

 [![Build Status](https://travis-ci.com/VassilisPallas/mongoose-fuzzy-searching-v2.svg?token=iwmbqGL1Zp9rkA7hmQ6P&branch=master)](https://travis-ci.com/VassilisPallas/mongoose-fuzzy-searching-v2)